 Whitby isn’t all about traditional pubs anymore and over the last few years several contemporary pubs have become increasingly popular.
 Although these pubs are still very much the regular haunts of the younger generations they are very much worth a visit, especially if you fancy a break from the traditional pub scene.

-This particular bar has only been in business for about 8 years, which makes it still brand new when compared to the majority of Whitby.
+Harrys opened in the summer of 2008 offering an ideal place to relax with the fabulous view of Whitby harbour as its backdrop and within easy reach of a good supply of local fish.
 It’s a fun mixture of café, cocktail bar and restaurant and offers a light, friendly atmosphere and a good range of drink options.
 In fact, Harry’s Bar is known throughout Whitby for its huge selection of available drinks, which incidentally include nearly 20 varieties of cocktail, 11 champagnes (ranging from £35 to a staggering £240 per bottle), 9 white wines, 9 red wines, 2 rose wines, 12 boutique beers, all the popular spirits and 5 varieties of coffee!
 Something for everyone wouldn’t you say?

 Opened by the present owners in 2008, The Marine offers a similar selection of drinks to Harry’s Bar.
 According to their website you can either sample the exciting cocktails, wines, spirits and beers in the modern bar area or take full advantage of the evening by enjoying a delicious seafood meal accompanied by your favourite tipple.
 One of the best features of the Marine is its location on the harbour side.
 After all who wouldn’t want to sit sipping a cheeky cocktail while lapping up the beautiful sea views?